DrPulse/SatSentry/README.md

 > [!IMPORTANT]
 > Derivation of addresses from extended public keys is also custom and may contain bugs.
 Also, it doesn't cover all addresses types.

+> [!IMPORTANT]
+> I hope I shouldn't have to write this but any address shown in the screenshots is not mine but taken from the internet.

 ## Features

 - Monitor individual Bitcoin addresses for transactions